qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-a-hugo-blog/index.md

 theme = "archie"
 ```

-* Step 6: Open the themes folder of your site and then open the Archie folder.
+-Step 6: Open the themes folder of your site and then open the Archie folder.
 Copy and paste the Archie layout, assets, static, and content folders into your corresponding site folders.
 Use this Hugo command to run the site locally:

 ```sh
 hugo server
 ```

-* Step 7: Add this line to the front matter in the hugo.toml file:
+-Step 7: Add this line to the front matter in the hugo.toml file:

 ```
 publishDir = "docs"